 Folly de Grandeur by Nicky Haslam

-The internet also provides a wealth of information at the mere touch of a button.
+Online research often provides a wealth of information.
 Houzz and Pinterest allow you to browse and create idea boards as well as visual shopping lists and serve as a great mechanism for sounding out your ideas.
 This is where designers, architects and landscapers showcase their work using striking imagery, so it’s a great place to visit if you are trawling for ideas.

 The RHS has a dedicated design section that is easy to follow and provides stunning photography of a broad range of garden styles spanning urban, wildlife-friendly, Mediterranean, contemporary, formal and cottage.